MicrosoftDocs/security/compass/esae-retirement.md

 ![Retirement of ESAE notification](./media/esae-retirement/retirement.png)

-Administrative Windows Server Active Directory forests have been retired from mainstream Microsoft recommendation and is now considered a custom configuration either hosted on-premises or with a cloud provider.
+Administrative Windows Server Active Directory forests have been retired from mainstream Microsoft recommendation and are now considered a custom configuration either hosted on-premises or with a cloud provider.

 ![PLACEHOLDER](./media/esae-retirement/defender-vs-attacker-cost.png)